nikharkesari/Machine-Learning/README.md

 # Machine-Learning

-### You can immediately start work on these notebooks without having the need to setup your environment using Google Colab.
+### You can immediately start working on these notebooks without having the need to setup your environment using Google Colab.